-

 Other investments

 If you don’t want to have all of your money locked in until you’re 65, you can also save and invest outside of KiwiSaver.
 Where you choose to put your money will depend on how much risk you’re willing to take on, how long you want to invest for and your savings goals.
 Managed Funds provide flexibility to invest when you want and access your investment when you need to, and term deposits are a low risk option, while savings accounts generally give easy access to your money.
-Take a look at our savings and investment options and see what Kiwi Wealth has to offer.
+Take a look at our savings and investment options and see what Fisher Funds has to offer.
 To work out your investor personality and what kinds of investments you’ll be comfortable with, try Sorted’s Investor kickstarter tool.

 -